 Uber for Business: More Dangerous Than We Realized

-There’s no arguing with the advantages of rideshare over more traditional options like public transportation, taxis or contracted bus services.
-Convenient, clean and cost-effective, the Ubers and Lyfts of the world are the primary way many people get from A to B.
+There’s no arguing with the advantages of ridesharing over more traditional options like public transportation, taxis or contracted bus services.
+Convenient, clean and cost-effective, the Ubers and Lyfts of the world (deemed transportation network companies, or TNCs) are the primary way many people get from point A to point B.

 Despite their benefits, on-demand ride hailing apps may not be the best fit for every purpose.
 At the very least, organizations should consider how partnering with a rideshare platform impacts their liability exposure.